What happens during public comment?

 - Data Collection to Evaluate Organ Logistics and Allocation

 The role of regional meetings

 Regional meetings are held twice a year during the winter and late summer, and are an opportunity for everyone to provide input on proposed policy changes.
 Members from each region may vote, and all attendees may voice feedback or ask questions.
-Learn more about regional meetings and see the summer 2020 schedule for the virtual meetings.
+Learn more about regional meetings and see the summer 2021 schedule.

 Working together to improve